 What is work-based learning?

 Put simply, it’s learning on the job.
 But it’s more than that.
-It’s a custom-made process that enables employees to grow with the business and to practice their new skills in real time.
+It’s a custom-made process that enables employees to grow with the business and to practice their new skills in real time by learning at work.

 It provides a structured, supportive environment where experimentation is encouraged, and where learners can immediately apply principles in exercises and practical activities.
 All tailored specifically to your organization’s circumstances and goals.